joergbasedow/coding-kata-string-calculator-php/README.md

 coding-kata-string-calculator-php
 =================================

-* Create a simple String calculator with a method add($numbers) ** for an empty string it will return 0
+    * Create a simple String calculator with a method int Add(string numbers)
+     * The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2”
+     * Start with the simplest test case of an empty string and move to 1 and two numbers
+     * Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
+     * Remember to refactor after each passing test